gnuletik/steam-checker/README.md

 # steam-checker
-Tool to have a notification when a game is available on linux
+Tool to be notified when a game is available on linux

 ## How to use ?